satyambaba/homeassistant/README.md

 - Stars are earned by comparing steps, active hours and sleep hours
 - Winner is decided based on the number of stars earned
 - Individual icons are colored based on sensor values.
 For example - Step icons are green if steps are greater than 10K, orange if steps are between 3K - 10K and red if steps are less than 3K
+- Even if you only have the official HA Fitbit integration, this card can be easily modified to display the stats only for one person

 **1.2 Steps to use**
 - Install cards mentioned in 1.4